gpjmartin/fs1/userpass/README.md

 sudo htpasswd -B -C 10 password.db starburst_service

-Set the passwrod at the prompt.
+Set the password at the prompt.

 Repeat for caching_service